American Education System: A Detailed Guide

 For kids between the ages of 5-6, Pre-K, or commonly known as Pre-Kindergarten, is the first level kids will start with when they first attend school.
 But the surprising part here is that it isn't compulsory.
 They run for about a year, and various organizations run them, such as private corporations and communities.

-This level is for the students from the age of 11 or 12.
+This level is for students from the age of 11 or 12.
 Depending on the state they're living in, they may attend this level under different names.
 But regardless, the overall structure remains the same.
-This level lasts for three years, is free of charge, and offers the next set of compulsory and elective subjects.
+This level lasts for three years.
+It is free of charge and offers the next compulsory and elective subjects.

 Just like the previous rank, the overall structure is the same.
-Still, there are some differences, such as a student given the freedom to add some elective subjects on top of the core subjects they're required to attend, an option to participate in private schools, and homeschooling being part of it.
+Still, there are some differences, such as a student given the freedom to add some elective subjects on top of the core subjects.
+They're required to attend, an option to participate in private schools, and homeschooling being part of it.